Select Page

 Made from fresh Resin/Sap and whatever small wood pieces come with the resin clumps during harvest.

-Aroma: Lightly spiced cinnamon vanilla sugar cookie, with soft palo santo notes, and a piney spice citrus orange
+Aroma: Sweet pine spiced cinnamon vanilla sugar cookie, with soft palo santo notes, and a piney spice citrus orange aroma.
+Simply gorgeous oil and extremely rare.

-This oil is a pure maceration infusion essential oil from Sugar Pine sap/resin into Fractionated coconut oil and Jojoba oil for longer shelf life which was infused for a full 30 days.
+This oil is a pure maceration essential oil from Sugar Pine sap/resin that is place into lightly and slowly warmed Coconut oil and Jojoba oil for a longer shelf life and when cool it will be macerated for a full 50 days.
 The resin completely dissolves and leaves all the wood pieces floating.

-Then at the end of the 30 days process whatever wood is in the resin will float to the top we would slightly heat the oil with the wood and let that cool and put the top back on for 10 more days so this maceration essential oil has infused for a total of 40 days.
+Then at the end of the 30 days process The oil is checked and whatever wood is in the resin will float to the top we would allow the wood to sit for another 20 more days so this maceration essential oil has infused for a total of 50 days.
 The wood would release its color of a yellow to soft amber color which we also think gives the oil a deeper aroma and character.

 Whole small and large essential oil molecules are captured with the complete healing constituents and aroma profile which smells much like a sweet piney citrus orange, with soft like Palo Santo notes, and a lightly spiced cinnamon vanilla sugar cookie aroma.